Analysis and Design of Folded Waveguide as Feeder for Planar Radiating Structure

 pre print, post print

 Dawn, Debasis, "Analysis and Design of Folded Waveguide as Feeder for Planar Radiating Structure" (1999).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 223.